NicholasMamo/multiplex-plot/README.md

 These instructions will get you a copy of the project up and running.
 For use-cases of Multiplex, check out the Jupyter Notebook examples in the [examples](examples) directory.
+To read more about Multiplex, read the [documentation](https://nicholasmamo.github.io/multiplex-plot/).

 ### Prerequisites